noahbuscher/react-tsdoc/README.md

 ## How do I use this with Storybook?

 This tool just create JSON blobs with the documentation information.
-To use this with Storybook you'll need to use a Webpack loader to inject this information into your story's components.
+To use this with Storybook you'll need to use the Webpack loader to inject this information into your story's components.

-I'm currently working on said loader and should have something up soon!
+Use [react-tsdoc-loader](https://github.com/noahbuscher/react-tsdoc-loader) to inject the docs into Storybook.

 ## Why `@prop`?